How an Efficient Customer Service Contributes to the Bottom Line

 How an efficient customer service contributes to the bottom line

 Very few customers will let a company know of their dissatisfaction after using their products or service.
-Others simply walk away and seek services from your competitors.
-Unfortunately, there are those who will share their bad experience with their friends, family, colleagues and so on.
+Others simply walk away and seek services from their competitors.
+Unfortunately, there are those who will share their bad experience with their friends, family, colleagues, and so on.
 And in this era of social media, others will publish their frustrations online thereby fast-tracking the spread of the bad experience they had to other customers and potential clients.
 Therefore, good customer service is the backbone of an organization and companies should strive to offer the best experience possible to each customer it handles.